-- --optimize LEVEL Bytecode optimization level used for collected python modules and scripts.
-For details, see the section "Bytecode Optimization Level" in PyInstaller manual. - --python-option PYTHON\OPTION Specify a command-line option to pass to the Python interpreter at runtime.
-Currently supports "v" (equivalent to "-debug imports"), "u", "W <warning control>", "X <xoption>", and "hash\seed=<value>".
-For details, see the section "Specifying Python Interpreter Options" in PyInstaller manual. - -s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended for Windows) - --noupx Do not use UPX even if it is available (works differently between Windows and \nix) - --upx-exclude FILE Prevent a binary from being compressed when using upx.
+- --python-option PYTHON\OPTION Specify a command-line option to pass to the Python interpreter at runtime.
+Currently supports "v" (equivalent to "-debug imports"), "u", and "W <warning control>". - -s, --strip Apply a symbol-table strip to the executable and shared libs (not recommended for Windows) - --noupx Do not use UPX even if it is available (works differently between Windows and \nix)

+--upx-exclude FILE Prevent a binary from being compressed when using upx.
 This is typically used if upx corrupts certain binaries during compression.
 FILE is the filename of the binary without path.
 This option can be used multiple times.